yvespy/py-burger-recipe/README.md

 You work at the **In-N-Out** and make delicious burgers.

 Create the `BurgerRecipe` class.
-Its constructor should accept and save the number of ingredients needed to make a burger, such as cheese, tomatoes, cutlets, eggs, buns, and sauce.
+Its `__init__` method should accept and save the number of ingredients needed to make a burger, such as cheese, tomatoes, cutlets, eggs, buns, and sauce.

 ```python
 cheese_burger = Burger(buns=2, cheese=2, tomatoes=1, cutlets=1, eggs=1, sauce="ketchup")